alphagov/govuk-frontend/CONTRIBUTING.md

 See the [`CHANGELOG_TEMPLATE.md`](/docs/contributing/CHANGELOG_TEMPLATE.md) for an example for how this looks.

 Include the modified `CHANGELOG` in the PR.

+## Testing a release
+If you need to test a release, for example if you're contributing a new component see [Publishing pre-release of GOV.UK Frontend](/docs/contributing/publishing-a-pre-release.md).

 ## Application tasks